 In respect of the election of directors, the Class A Common Stock shareholders have the right to elect four directors and the Common Stock shareholders have the right to elect three.
-(In consequence, no proposal to alter or change the Class A Common Stock right to elect a majority of directors could be effectively voted unless a separate majority of the Class A Common Stock shareholders voted therefor.)
-Each record-date holder is entitled to vote the number of shares held for as many persons as are subject to election as directors by the class of Common Stock represented by such shares.
+(In consequence, no proposal to alter or change the right of Class A Common Stock shareholders to elect a majority of directors could be effectively voted unless a separate majority of the Class A Common Stock shares were voted therefor.)

-A quorum, counting proxies and shares represented in person, is necessary to the voting upon proposals proposed by Management, and other business that may properly come before the 1999 Annual Meeting.
+A quorum, counting proxies and shares represented in person, is necessary to the voting upon proposals proposed by Management, and other business that may properly come before the 2000 Annual Meeting.
 Fifty percent (50%) of all outstanding shares constitutes a quorum for all purposes other than the election of directors.
 In respect thereof, fifty percent (50%) of the outstanding shares of Common Stock is a quorum for the election of directors to be elected by holders of Common Stock, and fifty percent (50%) of the outstanding shares of Class A Common Stock is a quorum for the election of directors to be elected by holders of Class A Common Stock.